postmanlabs/postman-docs/src/pages/docs/sending-requests/managing-environments.md

 #### Requesting environment access

 If you need to update the initial value of a variable in an environment you have readonly access to, you can request edit access.
-Click __Manage Environments__ (gear button) at the top right of Postman and click the environment name to open it.
+Click __Manage Environments__ (settings button) at the top right of Postman and click the environment name to open it.
 Click __Request Access__.

 ![Request access on environment](https://assets.postman.com/postman-docs/request-access-viewer.jpg)